| The Role of Occupational Physicians in Ergonomic and CTDsKevin Byrne, MD, MPH

 pressure within the carpal tunnel.
 (See image.)

-problem.
+If the improper wrist position has not been corrected, wrist braces can create anotherproblem.
 If VDT workers tend to hold their wrists up when keying (which is the most

 common position), they will tend to "fight" the brace, which is restricting this motion.